wazuh/wazuh-chef/cookbooks/wazuh_manager/README.md

   }
 ```

-If you want to build a Wazuh cluster, you need to create two roles, one role for the **Master** and another one for **Client**:
+If you want to build a Wazuh cluster, you need to create two roles, one role for the **Master** and another one for **Worker**:

 ```
   {
-    "name": "wazuh_server_master",
+    "name": "wazuh_manager_master",
-    "description": "Wazuh Server master node",
+    "description": "Wazuh Manager master node",
     "json_class": "Chef::Role",
     "default_attributes": {